Haroun-Karmun/momentum-backtest/README.md

-# momentum-backtest
+momentum-backtest :

-Backtest of a momentum strategy on S&P 500 and CAC 40, built as a personal project to explore quantitative finance concepts I've been studying alongside my degree.
+Backtest of a momentum strategy on S&P 500 and CAC 40.
+I built this as a personal project while studying quantitative finance alongside my degree wanted to see if I could take the stats and maths I was learning and turn them into something that actually runs on market data.

-The strategy is simple on purpose.
-I wanted to understand each part properly before adding complexity.
+I kept the strategy simple on purpose.
+The goal was to understand each piece properly.

-## How it works
+How it works

-Signal: dual moving average crossover (MA 20 / MA 60).
-Long when the short MA is above the long MA, flat otherwise.

-Position sizing: volatility targeting.
-The position is scaled so the strategy targets ~10% annual vol, which reduces exposure automatically when markets get turbulent.

-Transaction costs: 5 bps per trade, applied on every position change.

-The signal is shifted by one day before computing returns to avoid lookahead bias.

-## Results
+The signal is a dual moving average crossover.
+I go long when the 20-day MA crosses above the 60-day MA and stay flat otherwise.
+To avoid betting the same amount regardless of market conditions, I scale position sizes using volatility targeting: when markets are turbulent the position shrinks automatically, when they're calm it increases.
+I also apply a 5 bps transaction cost on every position change and shift the signal by one day to avoid lookahead bias.

+Results:
-Backtest on 5 years of simulated data (GBM with a crisis period injected around year 2.5).
+Tested on 5 years of simulated data generated with GBM, with a crisis period injected around year 2.5 to stress-test the strategy.

 ```
                            S&P 500     CAC 40